 MICHAEL “MIKE” JAMES VOGEL (born 17 July 1979) is an American actor and former fashion model.
-Vogel began acting in 2001, and has since appeared in several notable films and series, including The Texas Chainsaw Massacre, The Sisterhood Of The Traveling Pants, Grind, Poseidon, Cloverfield, Bates Motel and Under The Dome.
-Mike is currently portraying the leader of an elite group of military professionals, Captain Adam Dalton, on NBC‘s The Brave.
+Vogel began acting in 2001, and has since appeared in several notable films and series, including The Texas Chainsaw Massacre, The Sisterhood Of The Traveling Pants, Grind, Poseidon, Cloverfield, Bates Motel, Under The Dome and The Brave.
+Mike can currently be seen as Lieutenant Sullivan in Fantasy Island.